laohixdxm/6.828/lab/solutions/lab4.md

 ## Exercise 9

 Code is done.
 If the user environment runs out of space on the exception stack, a page fault will be generated, which will end up in `page_faul_handler()` where the code I just wrote will detect that we've overflown the stack space and will kill the process.

+## Exercise 10 & 11

+Code is done. `user/faultalloc` and `user/faultallocbad` behave differently because the latter checks memory permissions before dereferencing said memory.
+Since the memory address referenced has not yet been mapped, the assertion fails and the process is destroyed.
+On the other hand `user/faultalloc` dereferences the memory location directly through `cprintf()`, which allows our handler to process the fault.